neozhu/CleanArchitectureWithBlazorServer/README.md

 ## Why I choose Blazor Server

-- I hate switching between C# and JavaScript at the same time in order to develop a project, which is way I opted for Blazor Server.
+- I hate switching between C# and JavaScript at the same time in order to develop a project, which is why I opted for Blazor Server.

 ## Characteristic